Archer Aviation

 FAQ

 ACHR is not a good stock to buy for the vast majority of investors.
-It is a highly speculative, pre-revenue company with a valuation (PS ratio 15,649x) completely detached from fundamentals and a history of severe cash burn (-$511.7M TTM).
-It could be considered only by investors with a venture capital mindset, who understand the high risk of total loss, have a long-term horizon, and are betting specifically on the successful commercialization of eVTOLs.
-For such a niche investor, any purchase should be sized as a small, speculative position within a diversified portfolio.
+It is a highly speculative, pre-revenue company with an extreme valuation (PS ratio of 15,649x), catastrophic cash burn (-$511.7M TTM), and binary regulatory risk.
+The stock has significantly underperformed the market (-33.8% over 1 year) and is over 200% more volatile (beta of 3.131).
+It could be considered only by investors with a venture capital mindset, a very high risk tolerance, and a long-term horizon, who are willing to bet on the company achieving FAA certification and scaling its business before running out of cash.
+For others, the risk of permanent capital loss is substantial.